apoorva-u-r/Hadoop-MapReduce/README.md

 6. You may now go to src/main/scala/com.abarag4/ where you can find the main rap/reduce driver class: MapReduceDriver.
 A run configuration is automatically created when you click the green arrow next to the main method of the driver class.

 Note: All the required dependencies have been included in the build.sbt and plugins.sbt files.
 In case dependencies can't be found, check that the maven URLs are still current.
+Note (input data): The input .xml file needs to be copied in the input_dir folder, otherwise the job execution will fail.

 #### Alternative: SBT from CLI